Taiwing/rainfall/level9/README.md

 line (at 0x804a0e0).

 Also, both _a_ and _b_ start with the same value 0x08048848.
-It is the first word and we can see it again 7 lines down at b's address (0x804a078).
+It is the first word and we can see it again 7 lines down at _b_'s address (0x804a078).
 If we check it out, we can see that it points to the address of a function:

 ```shell